noris-network/csv2graph/README.md

 according to the format specified in `--date-format` option (default: `%Y-%m`).
 The dates can contain a label.
 You can state the separator between the date and the label via `--x-label-separator`.
 The date can contain the seperator.
-The skript fill find the right spot to split.
+The script will find the right spot to split.

 ## pie chart
 Generate a pie chart from the data.